mcalheiro/python-fast-api/README.md

 pip install -r requirements.txt
 ```
 ## The application
 The idea is to get familiar with HTTP methods (GET, POST, PUT, DELETE).
-I created a few endpoints:
+Let's imagine this is a store and we need to be able to manage our inventory.

 ## Running
 On your terminal, use the following command: